Nivalyx/osu-wiki/wiki/People/Beatmap_Nominators/id.md

 ### Beatmap Nominator percobaan

 Beatmap Nominator percobaan adalah para anggota Beatmap Nominator yang masih baru dan masih perlu dipantau lebih dekat.
+Tugas utama mereka adalah untuk memahami dasar-dasar seorang Beatmap Nominator dengan cara hanya menominasikan beatmap dalam proses ranking.

 Probation is used to monitor new Beatmap Nominators more closely.
 The main role for probationary Beatmap Nominators is to establish a foundation as a Beatmap Nominator through exclusively promoting beatmaps in the ranking process.
 At least one full nominator must be involved in the ranking process for each game mode of a beatmap, so probationary members cannot give the final nomination to a beatmap which has only received nominations from other probationary members for their game mode.